Sajidkminds/covid-bot/README.md

                         *how services are used ?\
                         *GitHub repository Url<br>
                        *Url of the project to visit<br>
-                       *Url of video demonstrating project

 **Title - Your Covid Helper**

 **Description** -
-                  This is basically a website , which contains a chatbot.This chatbot can answer general queries of students regarding placements.In this way , this website can be used to help the students. here are some of the demo questions that can be asked to this chatbot through this website -
+                  This is basically a website , which contains a chatbot.This chatbot can answer general queries of person regarding covid.In this way , this website can be used to help the covid guiden. here are some of the demo questions that can be asked to this chatbot through this website -
                <br>   *"is writing clean code important for placement ?*
                <br>   *"tell me about the sources to prepare for the placemens ?"*